The information below is specifically for academic units intending to file an H-1B petition, including:

 Transfer/Portability

 The H-1B is “employer specific,” which means that if the beneficiary changes employers, the new employer must prepare and file an entirely new H-1B petition.
 The H-1B transfer allows individuals already holding H-1B status to begin employment with a new employer once the new petition is filed with USCIS.
-The employee should not begin working until they have received confirmation from ISSA that hte petition has been filed.
+The employee should not begin working until they have received confirmation from ISSA that the petition has been filed.
 The academic unit will follow the same H-1B process instructions above to initiate the H-1B transfer process.

 Extension of Stay